Jonathanlyj/CrossPropertyTL/README.md

 # CrossPropertyTL for Deterministic Analysis

 This repository contains the code for performing cross-property deep transfer learning to predict materials properties.
 The DL code has been optimized to provide deterministic result.
-The code provides the following functions:
+The input embeddings used for training are extracted using <a href="https://github.com/Jonathanlyj/ALIGNN-BERT-TL-crystal"> Hybrid-LLM-GNN framework </a>.
+This repo provides the following functions:

 * Train a ElemNet model on a given dataset using Tensorflow or Pytorch framework
 * Predict material properties of new compounds with a pre-trained ElemNet model